UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-pirates-of-the-caribbean/README.md

 ## Initial results

-Using prefix-tuning on SloBERTa, we managed to get 0.625 accuracy on initial tests (prefix_tuning_BoolQ.ipynb) of SloBench's BoolQ dataset.
+Using prefix-tuning on SloBERTa, we managed to get 0.625 accuracy on initial tests (prefix_tuning_BoolQ.ipynb) on SloBench's BoolQ dataset.